 BIOL 474 General Microbiology (4): Biology of bacteria, viruses, protozoans, and other microorganisms, and their interactions with their environment.
 Includes surveys of microbial adaptation and taxonomy, human-microbe relationships, as well as environmental and applied microbiology.
-Three class hours and one three-hour laboratory per week.
+Three class hours and three laboratory hours per week.